 - Some Tools: You need a scale, a clipboard (nice-to-have), a poster, and a camera.

 - A Semi-Private Area for Weigh-Ins: You likely don’t want to do your weekly weigh-ins in front of everyone (at least not all participants would like that, anyway).
 So, you’ll need the corner of an office room, or private cubicle where you can do the weigh-ins.

 You’ll want to have a kick-off and wrap-up celebration event – see below, “How to Host a Kick-off Event”.

-How to Get Management and Work Colleagues On Board
+Workplace Weight Loss Challenge – How to Get Management and Work Colleagues On Board

-Two obstacles you might have in getting this all set up are finding people who want to participate, and getting your management to okay the process.
+If you're running a corporate weight loss challenge, then your two obstacles you might have in getting this all set up are finding people who want to participate, and getting your management to okay the process.

 Here’s a few tips when trying to get management + colleagues on board:

 - Approach Your HR Department: You’ll want to approach your HR department.
 Point out to them the benefits of this competition – that people will become healthier, which will likely lower the company’s overall healthcare costs (the part they pay for employees).